FSoft-AI4Code/pydep/README.md

 output = extractor.extract()
 ```

+**Example**

 ### Output format
 For extracting a specific module, the output will be a ModuleNode of the input file.

 For extracting the whole repository, the output will be the dictionary of ModuleNode with the keys are all module files in the repository.

+### Node objects
+The package has 5 main nodes:
+- ModuleNode: contains all FunctionNode and ImportNode in a module file
+- ImportNode: a node represents an import statement
+- FunctionNode: a node represents a python function
+- ClassNode: a node represents a class
+- BlockNode: a node represents a codeblock in the module file

+Every node except ModuleNode has the following attributes:
+- path: the module file contain that node
+- content: the text content of the node (function, import, class or codeblock)
+- position_in_file: the position of the node in the module file

+For `FunctionNode` and `ImportNode`, we can acquire their dependencies through their `children (node.children)` attribute.

+Please see [Node.py](https://github.com/FSoft-AI4Code/pydepcall/blob/main/src/pydepcall/Node.py) for more details.